BROOKER DENTAL CENTER OFFICE PROTOCOL

 FOR YOUR APPOINTMENT:

-The staff at Brooker’s Pediatric Dental Center have returned to work!
+The staff at Brooker’s Pediatric Dental Center are working hard to ensure the safety of our patients!
 We have implemented additional procedures and protocols recommended by the CT State Dental Association, the American Dental Association, the American Dental Hygiene Association and the local health department.

 The Centers for Disease Control (CDC) requires patients and healthcare personnel to wear Personal Protection Equipment (PPE).
 According to the CDC, healthcare staff must perform proper hand hygiene prior to putting on the PPE gear.
 Isolation gowns, NIOSH-approved N95 filtering face piece respirators or facemasks, face shields or goggles, and gloves must be worn prior to entering patient areas.